-Tech's lead was brief as Iowa State's Wille Jones picked up the kickoff on the seven, circled back to the three, then raced up the sideline and cut across the field going all the way for the secret That made it at 17 the score.
+Tech's lead was brief as Iowa State's Wille Jones picked up the kickoff on the seven, circled back to the three, then raced up the sideline and cut across the field going all the way for the score.
 That made it 21-17.